VideoExpertsGroup/Streaming.Service.Sample/README.md

 Backend is a simple PHP server.

-Main features of the server:
+Main features:
-   - User management (Sign up/Sign in/Sign out)
+   - User management
+       - Sign Up
+       - Sign In
+       - Sign Out
    - Channel management
        - Create new channel for streaming from IP camera or Mobile camera
        - Delete channel